pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 for free, the DOI is quickly becoming a proprietary lock-in mechanism to keep publishers in control.

+I can understand why a publisher would jump on the DOI bandwagon: it gives them a proprietary advantage.
+The DOI website [has whitepapers][doi whitepapers] praising the economic benefits of the DOI system for publishers that invest in it.
+But researchers have their own, different priorities, and need to understand the implications of their choices, and that there all alternatives, some of which would give them greater freedom and autonomy.
+They give up that freedom when they give others control.
+And this choice may be acceptable to many.
+But they need to know what they are choosing.

-The [ISO [26324]{.oldstyle}][DOI standard] is a standard, but not an open standard, as the last time I checked it costs 88 CHF to purchase it directly if you are not an ISO member.
+The [ISO [26324]{.oldstyle}][DOI standard] is a standard, but not an open standard, as the last time I checked it costs [88]{.oldstyle} CHF to purchase it directly if you are not an ISO member.
 This is a one-time purchase.
 Once I have bought the [17]{.oldstyle}-page PDF that provides 'a structured, extensible means of identification, description and resolution' of digital objects, I can implement a DOI registry myself, but it will not be part of the scholarly DOI web (i.e. resolvable at <http://doi.org>) until I meet the contractual obligations of the DOI system and am willing to pay to become a member.
 I spent some time looking on [the DOI website][], but could not find any information on how to become a member or registrar of the DOI system.
 The most helpful information about this I found [on Wikipedia][doi], so if any registrars would like to fill me in, I'd love to know.

 Of course its really easy to get a DOI.
 All you have to do is go drop your stuff in an institutional repository!
 What's so bad about that?
 This isn't an